 What Actually Separates Vibe Coding Tools

-Ceiling: How far can you take the product before the tool stops being able to help?
-Building a landing page has a different ceiling requirement than building a multi-tenant SaaS with auth, billing, and an admin panel.
+Production ceiling: How far can you take the product before the tool stops being able to help?
+Building a landing page has a different ceiling requirement than building a multi-tenant SaaS with auth, billing, permissions, and an admin panel.

 Skill floor: Does the tool require you to understand what it’s building?
 Some tools produce code you never see.
 Others produce code you own and will eventually need to read and maintain.